In this series, we explore the use and success of deferred prosecution agreements as a mechanism against corporate crime.

 This latest agreement confirms their status as an important tool for the SFO in tackling financial crime, at a time when the government is consulting on measures to increase the scope for companies to incur criminal liability (see our e-bulletins on Failure to Prevent Economic Crime and Failure to Prevent Facilitation of Tax Evasion).

-In this briefing, we provide an overview of the Rolls-Royce DPA, and discuss some of the emerging themes from the growing body of DPA case-law indicating the importance of what the Judge described as Rolls-Royce's "extraordinary co-operation"
+In this briefing, we provide an overview of the Rolls-Royce DPA, and discuss some of the emerging themes from the growing body of DPA case-law indicating the importance of what the Judge described as Rolls-Royce's "extraordinary co-operation".

 On 10 April 2017, the Rt.
 Hon.
-Sir Brian Leveson PC approved the UK’s fourth Deferred Prosecution Agreement (“DPA”), resulting in Tesco Stores Limited agreeing to pay a financial penalty of £128,992,500 and £3,069,951 of investigation costs.
+Sir Brian Leveson PC approved the UK’s fourth Deferred Prosecution Agreement (“DPA”), resulting in Tesco Stores Limited (“TSL”) agreeing to pay a financial penalty of £128,992,500 and £3,069,951 of investigation costs.
 The DPA had been embargoed from publication, pending the trial of three former Tesco executives on related charges of fraud and false accounting.
-Following each individual being acquitted of all charges, the DPA was published on 23 January 2019.
+Following each individual being acquitted of all charges, the DPA was published on 23 January 2018.

-The contents of this publication, current at the date of publication set out above, are for reference purposes only.
+The contents of this publication are for reference purposes only and may not be current as at the date of accessing this publication.
 They do not constitute legal advice and should not be relied upon as such.
 Specific legal advice about your specific circumstances should always be sought separately before taking any action based on this publication.

-© Herbert Smith Freehills 2019
+© Herbert Smith Freehills 2020